Lucy Barfield: Life

 In 1923 Owen Barfield, who had been friends with Lewis since 1919, married musician and choreographer Maud Douie (1888–1980).
-They had three children: Alexander, born in 1928, his younger sister Lucy, born on 2 November 1935 and Geoffrey, born in 1940, who was a foster child.
+They had three children: Alexander, born in 1928, his adopted sister Lucy, born on 2 November 1935 and Geoffrey, born in 1940, who was a foster child.
 In May 1949, Lewis sent Lucy the completed manuscript of The Lion, the Witch and the Wardrobe with a letter in which he wrote that the book was originally written for her.
 On 16 October 1950, when the book was officially published in London, this letter was printed as its dedication.
 In September 1952, Lewis dedicated his The Voyage of the Dawn Treader to Lucy's brother Geoffrey.

-Lucy was born in Carlisle, Cumberland.
-She was a very lively, friendly and happy child.
-From an early age she trained hard to be a ballet dancer.
-She also showed marked musical taste and ability.
+Lucy was born in Carlisle, Cumberland and adopted by the Barfields at the age of two.
+She was a lively, friendly and happy child.
+From an early age she trained to be a ballet dancer.
+She showed musical taste and ability.
 In about 1958 she became a qualified dance and music teacher and in 1960 her sinfonietta in three movements was publicly performed at Malvern College.
-She taught piano and dance at a Kentish school for girls, then at a specially built chalet in the garden of her family home, Westfield, in Hartley, Kent.
-She was an active member of the local community, giving talks in the church hall as well.
+She taught piano and dance at a Kentish school for girls, then at a specially-built chalet in the garden of her family home, Westfield, in Hartley, Kent.

-She was also interested in her father's work and accompanied him in 1965–66 during his second visiting professorship in America at Brandeis University.
+She was interested in her father's work and accompanied him in 1965–66 during his second visiting professorship in America at Brandeis University.
 Lucy Barfield, then 30 years old, was a piano teacher of twelve students at the local music school in Cambridge, Massachusetts.
 In June. at the end of the school year Lucy's mother, Maud, joined them and, as part of their holiday, the three went together to visit Owen Barfield's friend Professor Craig Miller in Vancouver.
 Upon their return to England, Lucy was diagnosed with multiple sclerosis.

-She had already been feeling some MS symptoms since 1963, the year C.S.
-Lewis died.
-Then she was determined to fight her disease by continuing dancing and teaching.
-But now, after a while, she could not leave her home and finally not even her bed.
-In 1968 Lucy had to be hospitalized and in 1977 she had to be hospitalized for the second time.
-Surprisingly she was able to leave the hospital in June 1978, when she married her friend Bevan Rake (1921–1990).
-But in 1990, after Bevan died, Lucy had to return to the hospital.
-She was never to leave it again.
+She had already been feeling some MS symptoms since 1963, the year C. S. Lewis died.
+At first, she continued dancing and teaching.
+Later, she could not leave her home and finally not even her bed.
+In 1968 Lucy was hospitalised and in 1977 she was hospitalised for the second time.
+She was able to leave the hospital in June 1978, when she married Bevan Rake (1921–1990).
+In 1990, after Bevan died, Lucy returned to the hospital permanently.